-Pursuant to Utah Code Ann. §54-4-1 et seq., Questar Gas Company dba Dominion Energy Utah (Dominion Energy, DEU, or Company) respectfully submits this Application to the Utah Public Service Commission (Commission) seeking Commission approval of the Transportation Service Agreement between Dominion Energy and Snowbird Resort, LLC (Snowbird), attached hereto as DEU Exhibit 1 (the Agreement).
-As discussed in greater detail below, the Agreement diverges from certain provisions in Dominion Energy's Utah Natural Gas Tariff No. 600 (Tariff).
+Pursuant to Utah Code Ann. §54-4-1 et seq. and §54-3-7, Questar Gas Company dba Dominion Energy Utah ("Dominion Energy", "DEU", or "Company") respectfully submits this Application to the Utah Public Service Commission ("Commission") seeking Commission approval of the Transportation Service Agreement between Dominion Energy and Snowbird Resort, LLC ("Snowbird"), attached hereto as DEU Confidential Exhibit 1.0 ("the Agreement").
+As discussed in greater detail below, the Agreement diverges from certain provisions in Dominion Energy's Utah Natural Gas Tariff No. 600 ("Tariff").
 Nevertheless, the terms of the Agreement are just and reasonable in result, and approval of the Agreement is in the public interest.
+DEU offers the pre-filed direct testimonies of Austin C. Summers (DEU Confidential Exhibit 2.0), Jason McGhee (DEU Confidential Exhibit 3.0), and Brad Simons (DEU Confidential Exhibit 4.0), along with accompanying exhibits, in support of this Application.